ActionsDesk/admin-support-issueops-actions/README.md

   -t, --admin-token <string>    the token to access the API (mandatory) -a, --action <string>         the action to be executed

-  action: parse-issue           Parse the body of an issue -i, --issue-number <number>   the issue number where we are executing the operation
+  action: parse_issue           Parse the body of an issue -i, --issue-number <number>   the issue number where we are executing the operation

   action: promote_demote        Promote user to admin or demote to member